anonymous-ml-submission/CGH-SimCLR/README.md

 # CGH-SimCLR

-Anonymous artifact for training SimCLR and CGH-SimCLR on CIFAR-10/100 and evaluating robustness on CIFAR-C.
+Training SimCLR and CGH-SimCLR on CIFAR-10/100 and STL-10 and evaluating robustness on CIFAR-C.

 ---